ilya0x/css-templates/README.md

   - an `area` consists of multiple grid cells (a square or rectangle)
 - Directionally agnostic

-> I recommend to use grid layout inside flexbox items.
+> Use <b>Grid Template Areas,</b> individually naming all of your grid areas / items.

 Example: